 Gorman Medical provides a full range of health care services including:

-- Treatment for minor illnesses
+- Treatment for minor illnesses and chronic conditions

 - Women’s health

 - Pain management including dry needling, acupuncture, diagnostic and therapeutic injections with ultrasound and oral sedation, and radiofrequency treatments.
 Medication management including non-narcotic analgesics and opioids at safe dosages/strict monitored compliance (NO THC use with opioids).

 - Regenerative medicine (PRP, stem cells, bone marrow treatments)

 - Infusion therapy for MS, rheumatic diseases and arthritis